 Good things happen when you plant trees.
-The Miracle of Mahabana – The Story of Boto and Mary is a heartwarming success story from B’n’Tree partner Eden Reforestation projects – our partner for reforesting Madagascar.
+The Miracle of Mahabana – The Story of Boto and Mary is a heartwarming success story from B’n’Tree’s tree planting partners in Madagascar.
+Read how reforesting Madagascar changes lives!

 Contents of The Miracle Of Mahabana – The Story Of Boto And Mary

 Today, Boto and Mary (Maman’i Rasendra) are a happy couple serving drinks in their newly opened coffee shop.
 Palm trees sigh outside; the soft sea breeze rustles leaves and birds compete with calls of curtsy.
 Yesterday’s coconuts form a pile in the garden and will soon be turned to compost.
 The air is moist.

 Inside, cups and cutlery clatter and friends catch up on gossip.
 The sun shines through open windows, the scent of freshly roasted coffee fills the room and a proud owner dashes around to serve his numerous clients.

 The shop is already a favorite hangout in the small town of Mahabana on Madagascar’s enormous coastline.
 Boto and Mary’s new lifestyle is reassuringly safe, environmentally conscious and, most important of all, setting an example for others.

 Ask them if any of this was possible just a few years ago and you’d have been laughed out of the coffee shop – one which didn’t even exist at the time.
 Boto smiles, “even in my wildest dreams, I couldn’t have imagined this…”.